Back to Blog

 You can keep a simple answer ready: "Keeping it low-key this year."
 That's a complete sentence.
 It doesn't require elaboration.
 It doesn't invite follow-up questions.
 And if someone pushes, "My dad passed away" tends to end the conversation fast.
 You don't have to manage their discomfort after that.

 For the people closer to you who genuinely want to help but don't know how: a text that says "Thinking of you this weekend" is worth more than they probably realize.
 If you're on the other side of this, if someone you know lost their dad, that text costs you nothing and it tells them they aren't invisible.
-The post on what to say when someone dies has more guidance if you want it.
+The post on what to say when someone dies has more guidance on finding the right words.

 His things and what they carry